-'''

 Listing 3.
 Procedure Output.

-PROCEDURE output:

-: STRING:

-( tempstring FOR various subprocedures )

-PROCEDURE outstring;

-VAR

-fieldsize

-INTEGER:

-blanks,

-leftfill.

-richtfill

-: STRING:

-PROCEDURE fill (VAR filler:STRING);

-: INTEGER;

-space

-REGIN

-space:=fieldsize-length(d.result.s);

-F(space)0)THEN filler: wcopv(blanks,1.space);

-END:

-(d.map.kind=picturedata) THEN fieldsize:=length (d.map.pic)

-ELSE fieldsize: = d.map.size;

-fillchar(blanks[0],1,fieldsize);

-IF(d.justify=securejustify)THEN fillchar(blanks[1],fieldsixe.securefill)

-ELSE fillchar(blanks[1],fieldsize,'

-IF NOT(d.justify IN Cleftjustify, rightjustify) THEN IF (d.origin=userdata) THEN

-BEGIN

-GOTOXY(d.xpos,d.ypos);

-WRITE(blanks)

-END;

-IF (d.justify IN [leftjustify..rightjustify]) THEN IF (d.origin=userdata) THEN ( display it )

-BEGIN

-leftfill:='';

-rightfill: = '';

-Listing continued.

-'''
+PROCEDURE output: VAR ...
+STRING: (tempstring FOR various subprocedures) PROCEDURE outstring; VAR fieldsize INTEGER : blanks, laftfill. richtfill STRING: PROCEDURE fill (VAR filler:STRING); VAR : INTEGER; space REGIN space:=fieldsize-length(d.result.s); F(space)0)THEN filler:=copv(blanks,1.space); END : BEGIN (d.map.kind=picturedata) THEN fieldsise:=length (d.map.pic) ELSE fieldsize:= d.map.size; (\$r-) fillchar(blanks[0],1,fieldsize); (\$2+) IF(d.justify=securejustify)THEN fillchar(blanks[1],fieldsixe.securefill) ELSE fillchar(blanks[1],fieldstre.'
+IF NOT(d.justify IN [leftjustify.rightjustify]) THEN IF (d.origin=userdata) THEN BEGIN GOTOXY(d.xpos,d.ypos); WRITE(blanks) END; IF (d.justify IN Eleftjustify.,rightjustify]) THEN IF (d.origin=userdata) THEN (display it) BEGIN leftfill:=''; rightfill:=''; Listing continued.

-GET STARTED ON THE APPLE IN UNDER AN HOUR

-Yes...at last, computer instruction is available on videotape.
+GET STARTED ON THE APPLE IN UNDER AN HOUR Yes...at last, computer instruction is available on videotape.
 If the computer "newcomers" in your family are overwhelmed by the technical manuals, we have made it easy.
 We have extracted the most-needed facts and put them into an easy-to-understand form.
-We demonstrate

-- Install circuit boards and disk drives

-- Install modems and game paddles

-- Boot up

-- Run software

-- And much more

-Our series of "Introduction to..." tapes take the mystery out of getting started on the Apple and enable you to begin with confidence.
+We demonstrate how to: Install circuit boards and disk drives Install modems and game paddles .
+Boot up Run software And much more Our series of "Introduction to ..." tapes take the mystery out of getting started on the Apple and enable you to begin with confidence.
 It's as easy as watching television!
 Price?
 Only \$60.00.
 Mail and phone orders invited.
 Lewis Video Productions 601 West End Avenue New York, N.Y.
-10024 (212) 496-0223

-I want the

-Apple II plus version ☐ Apple He version in the following format:

-□ VHS ☐ Beta II

-MasterCard and Visa holders order toll free:

-(800)835-2246 Ext.
-35

-Kansas residents call (800) 362-2421, Ext.
-35 For product information, call: (212) 496-0223 (New York residents add applicable tax )
+10024 (212) 496-0223 I want the 🗆 Apple II plus version □ Apple IIe version in the following format: Beta II MasterCard and Visa holders order toll free: (800)835-2246 VISA Anster Com Ext.
+35 Kansas residents call (800) 362-2421, Ext.
+35 For product information, call: (212) 496-0223 (New York residents add applicable tax) Circle 311 on Reader Service card. Ξ IMPROVED quick access to personal or business information with data KEYper From personal records, to mailing labels, to business transactions dataKEYper is doing it all!

-IMPROVED

-quick access to personal or business information with

-data KEYber

-From personal records, to mailing labels, to business transactions dataKEYper is doing it all!
 You too can create, edit, sort and format reports with the versatile, easy to use, menu-driven ESP data management system . . . dataKEYper.

-NEW features include:

-- Automatic multiple record updating (global change). - Transaction file processing.

-Purge and archive files created by dataKEYper For more Information call or write ESP COMPUTER RESOURCES INC. Dept. 5C loaded with great products and ideas for your personal computer, minicomputer or wordprocessing system.
-You'll enjoy
+NEW features include: .
+Automatic multiple record updating (global change).
+Transaction file processing.
+Purge and archive files created by dataKEYper For more information call or write ESP COMPUTER

-9 ASH STREET · HOLLIS, N.H.
-03049 TEL.(603)465-7264
+BASH STREET HOLLIS, N.H.
+03049

+TEL.(603)465-7264